PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 > When Rattick goes in front of the Wizard he tries to pin the flaying of an orc on them.
 They're the real sickos.
 I'm your faitful servant Rattick!

 ----

+Rattick moving through the shadows.
+Sneaking through the main hall in plain sight.
+Truly this was a terrifyingly sneaky man.

+he hamstrings an orc carrying a wagon, who falls.
+The Wagon, turns and careens out of control.
+Plowing into a crowd coming up with a full wagon of minerals.
+Then he lights the wagon on fire, in the chaos, they walk right through the hallway and into the passage beyond.

 POSSIBLITIES